mndnext/MNDDEV2/README.md

 * check what /install.sh does and if you are happy with it, run it in your home directory.

 ### Project Setup
-* Create your first project structure by: cd /DEV && mnddev2-crate-project
+* Create your first project structure by: ``cd /DEV && mnddev2-crate-project``
 * a directory called "project" will be created.
-It's a copy of the templates/project directory for now
+It's a copy of the templates/project directory for now.
+You can rename it as you like, e.g. 'MyAwesomShopwareShop'.
-* cd to your project directory and do a: git init && git add . && git commit -m "mnddev2 rocks"
+* cd to your project directory and do a: ``git init && git add . && git commit -m "mnddev2 rocks"``
 * customize the config files in your project.
     * Choose one of the _gitignore templates as your .gitignore
     * edit the .env file according to your needs.
 Comments there should be self explanatory.
+Having said that: beware that the mnddev2-dw commands are aware of the variable SWVERSION.
     * when setting up the docker-compose file you can choose between creating a dedicated docker volume for your codebase or using bind mount.
 When using bind mount provide the -b parameter to the mnddev2-dw-provision command.
 See below
     * of course you can use a docker-compose.override for your local needs.
 It is ignored in our default .gitignore
     * Change your Shopware Database credentials to use those provided in your project .env